Blog Layout

 ERP Module – An ERP software component that serves a specific department.
 Businesses can add modules as needed to expand their ERP functions.
 Common modules include finance and accounting, warehouse management, inventory management, manufacturing, e-commerce, supply chain management, and human resources.

-Fixed Assets Management – A NetSuite module used to oversee and control an asset’s complete lifecycle—from creation to retirement.
+Fixed Assets Management – A NetSuite module that oversees and controls an asset’s complete lifecycle—from creation to retirement.
 It also eliminates spreadsheets and manual work from the asset management process.

 Implementation – The process of establishing and configuring a company’s ERP system.
 Its stages include planning and preparation, data configuration and migration, and testing and training.